 This simple recipe is just a start to your culinary journey!
 Try the following tips and variations to mix things up!

 Carefully slice the potatoes, but not all the way through, so you accidentally cut through the skin.
 Need a little help slicing the Hasselback potatoes?
 Try placing the potato between two chopsticks or wooden spoons.
 Once your knife hits a chopstick or wooden spoon handle, you’ve cut far enough.

-Season with any herb or spice of your choice (such as rosemary, garlic, parsley, thyme, or chives) and then roast it until the potatoes turn nice and crispy.
+Season with any herb or spice of your choice (such as rosemary, garlic, parsley, thyme, or chives), and then roast it until the potatoes turn nice and crispy.
 It is best to slow-roast your Hasselback potatoes to prevent them from becoming too brown and yet get a nice and evenly crispy texture on them.
 Also if you decide to cook them in cookware, make sure you use safe cookware, for example, porcelain enamel rather than plastic.

-Wanting a little extra flavor (and calorie) boost for your potatoes?
+Want a little extra flavor (and calorie) boost for your potatoes?
 Feel free to load them up with melted cheese, butter, garlic butter, bacon, or sour cream.
 Don’t forget the chives!

 Swap out your classic white potatoes like Russet or Yukon Gold and make Hasselback sweet potatoes.
 Smaller, softer potatoes aren’t a great option if you’re subbing out the potato.
 Stick with medium to large ones.

-We love these potatoes because they combine the best of the potato.
+We love these potatoes because they combine the best parts of the potato.
 They’re crunchy on the outside, like good French fries, but tender inside.
 Enjoy this delicious dish all year long!
 What do you think?
 Let us know in the comments or share it with friends and family on your favorite family app!